Zero-Yi7/Zero-Yi7/README.md

 ### About Me

-🌱On the way to keep exploring cyber security, the plan is to pass all rooms of tryhackme！
+🌱On the way to keep exploring cyber security, have nothing to do！

 Looking forward to meeting fellow travelers.